 Smog Checks are required biennially (every other year) on vehicles more than six model-years old.
-Additionally, a Smog Check is required if you sell a vehicle that is more than four model-years old and when registering an out-of-state vehicle for the first time in California.
+Additionally, a Smog Test is required if you sell a vehicle that is more than four model-years old and when registering an out-of-state vehicle for the first time in California.

 How can I help my vehicle pass a Smog Check?

 Performing regular and proper maintenance according to your owner’s manual and not tampering with the emissions-control equipment will help improve your vehicle’s chances of passing a Smog Check.
-If the “Check Engine” light comes on, take your vehicle to a licensed repair station as soon as you can to have the problem diagnosed-do not wait for the vehicle’s next scheduled Smog Check.
+If the “Check Engine” light comes on, take your vehicle to a licensed repair station as soon as you can to have the problem diagnosed-do not wait for the vehicle’s next scheduled Smog Test.
 A blinking or flashing light indicates a malfunction that should be addressed immediately to avoid serious damage to the engine or emission-control systems.
 Check your owner’s manual for repairs that may be covered under your vehicle manufacturer’s emissions warranty.

 What are the elements of a Smog Check?

 Smog Checks are designed to measure the amount and type of pollutants your vehicle is emitting.
 A Smog Test may include any of the following tests:

 - Visual inspection of emission control components and systems

 - Functional inspection of the vehicle’s check engine light, ignition timing, exhaust gas recirculation system, fuel evaporative system, and gas cap

 - Functional inspection of the vehicle’s On-Board Diagnostic (OBD) system